Migrant domestic workers in Lebanon: Emergency hotlines

-A 24/7 telephone hotline (03018019) provided by the Lebanese secular feminist organization KAFA offers legal, emotional and medical advice as well as referral to temporary shelters.
+A 24/7 telephone hotline (03 018 019) provided by the Lebanese secular feminist organization KAFA offers legal, emotional and medical advice as well as referral to temporary shelters.
 KAFA's hotline does not only reach out to female migrant domestic workers but to women and children in general who are facing abuse and violence.
-Another hotline (1740) has been installed by the Ministry of Labour in cooperation with Caritas and through funding from the ILO in 2015.
+Another hotline (1740) has been installed by the Ministry of Labour in cooperation with Caritas Lebanon and through funding from the ILO in 2015.

-Intergovernmental Responses
+Intergovernmental responses

 International Conventions

 Lebanon has ratified a number of international conventions which can be invoked and applied for Migrant Domestic Workers.
 The Universal Declaration of Human Rights is enshrined in the Lebanese Constitution which states that all international conventions of which Lebanon is a signatory and supersede domestic law in case of conflict.
 The Articles which are particularly relevant in the case of Migrant Domestic Workers: Article 5 on torture or cruel, inhuman or degrading treatment or punishment, Article 13 on the right to freedom of movement and the right to employment, Article 23 on free choice of employment and to just, favourable conditions of work and protection against unemployment, and Article 24 on the right to rest and leisure, including reasonable limitation of working hours and holidays with pay.